Farama-Foundation/TinyScaler/README.md

 If the final array dimension is not 4 (RGBA), it will automatically convert to it.
 Further, if the array is uint8, it will be converted to float32.
 So the prefered array has a shape `(height, width, 4)` and `dtype=np.float32`.

 Finally, downscaling is the focus of TinyScaler.
 It can also upscale, but it will not be as fast as a more complex separable algorithm in that case.

-## Installation
-You can install from PyPI using `pip install tinyscaler`.
-Linux and macOS with Python 3.7, 3.8, 3.9 and 3.10 are supported.

 ## Performance
 In a [simple benchmark](./examples/benchmark.py), we resized the same image (4928x3279) down to (852x567) 100 times using bilinear filtering with several libraries.
 Here are the times (in seconds) spent (measured with Python's perf_counter) on a AMD 1950x: